Transformation is a big word. And it sounds dramatic.

 Transformation fatigue is real, and delaying action only makes it worse.
 When the path forward isn’t clear:

-• Opportunities for growth and scale are missed
+• Opportunities for growth and developing scale are missed

-• Competitors move faster and win more often
+• Competitors can move faster and win more often

 • Customer experience and satisfaction decline